db2crush/Survival-Shooter/README.md

-# Survival-Shooter for unity tutorial by SangGee.
+# Unity Tutorial about Survival Shooter by SangGee